Hide Your Mac Files With 6 Simple Methods

 Best antivirus software for protecting files

-If you’re going to go to all the trouble of hiding your files, make sure you have antivirus software to protect your overall system.
-Macs have a reputation as being less susceptible to viruses, Trojans, and ransomware than PCs, but it’s still possible.
+If you're going to go to all the trouble of hiding your files, make sure you have antivirus software to protect your overall system.
+Macs have a reputation as being less susceptible to viruses, Trojans, and ransomware than PCs, but the data tells a different story.
+According to our independent research, 44% of Mac users say they've gotten a virus even with antivirus software installed — the highest rate among operating systems.

 Learn More